dmadole/1802-Mini-9918-Video/notes/1802-Mini-9918-Video-Build-Notes.md

 The two jumpers marked VDP TYPE should be installed on the 99XX side when using 9918/9928/9929 VDP chips, or on the 91XX side when using 9118/9128/9129 VDP chips.

-## Interrupts

-The serial interface is capable of operating interrupt-driven and two modes are supported.
-The INTERRUPT jumped can be used to select whether interrupts are generated for all events recognized by the 1854 UART, or for receive character events only.
-Removing this jumper completely will disable interrupts.

-The BIOS drivers do not support interrupt-driven operation.
-The standard software driver supports interrupts for receive characters only; if using this driver, either jumper setting will work, but the RX setting that only generates receive interrupts will produce less processor overhead and so it is recommended.

 ## Addressing

 The video interface occupies two I/O ports which are set by the address jumpers.
 The standard configuration is for addresses 1 and 5 which are selected by setting  the two 4-1 jumpers to 1, the 1/4-0 jumper to 1/4, and the 2-0 jumper to 0.
 Here are all the address options: